pyvista/pyvista/docs/examples.rst

 Plotting in a Jupyter Notebook
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Inline plots are possible using a Jupyter notebook.
-THe code snippet below
+The code snippet below
 will create a static screenshot of the rendering and display it in the Jupyter
 notebook: